What To Do After a Car Accident

 Being prepared can prevent stress after an accident.
 Keep a copy of your insurance information and a pen and paper in your car; it will make the post-accident process much easier.
 Since most mobile phones come with a camera, take a shot of the scene, after you are out of danger.
 You are required by law to have proof of your insurance with you, and insurers provide cards that carry all of your relevant insurance information.

 Get Off the Road

 After a crash, it's important to get to safety as quickly as possible.

 Before you start gathering information from the other driver after a crash, it's important to get to safety as quickly as possible.
 If you had a minor fender bender, you don't have to leave the cars where they are.
-The police will not come to file a report on a minor accident; however, they will come to tell you to move your vehicle.
-Move out of the way of oncoming traffic to keep you and the other drivers safe.
-But if you can't move your car without causing further damage, don't try.
+Often, the police will not come to file a report on a minor accident.
+Safely move out of the way of traffic, but if you can't move your car without causing further damage, don't try.
 Your insurance company should be able to hire a tow truck to move it for you.

 Watch What You Say

 After an accident, you should speak to the other driver only to get his or her information and to make sure the driver is OK.
-Don't admit fault or say "I'm sorry" during your conversation as it could be used against you in court.
+Don't admit fault or say "I'm sorry" during your conversation, as it could be used against you in future proceedings.

-Your insurance company will need certain information to file your claim.
-Some insurance providers offer forms that can keep you organized while gathering information.
-You may need to fill out information on the other drivers involved, the name of your insurance representative and whether there is damage on your car.
+Your insurance company will need information to process your accident claim.
+Some insurance providers offer forms that can help you get organized while gathering information.
+You may need information from the other drivers involved, the name of your insurance representative and whether your car is damaged and how badly.